Garrett Stubbs: Philadelphia Phillies (2022–present)

-In 2023, in the regular season, Stubbs batted .204/.274/.283 in 113 at-bats, and ranked third in MLB with seven bunt hits.
+Stubbs batted .204/.274/.283 in 113 at-bats during the 2023 season, and ranked third in MLB with seven bunt hits.
 He played 40 games at catcher, and one in left field.
 Stubbs' pop time to second base at catcher of 1.87 seconds was tied for second-best in major league baseball, behind his Phillies teammate J. T. Realmuto.
 His five double plays on defense as a catcher were the fourth-most in the NL.
 Stubbs made his Phillies postseason debut as a defensive replacement in the NLCS.

-In 2024, in the regular season, Stubbs batted .207/.296/.262 in 164 at-bats, while stealing five bases without being caught (bringing his career statistics to 10 stolen bases in 11 attempts).
+In 2024, Stubbs batted .207/.296/.262 in 164 at-bats in the regular season, while stealing five bases without being caught (bringing his career statistics to 10 stolen bases in 11 attempts).
 He played 52 games at catcher, and pitched in four games.
 Among MLB catchers with 50 or more competitive runs, Stubbs had the 3rd-fastest time from home plate to first base, at 4.40 seconds, and the 4th-fastest sprint speed, at 28.0 feet per second.
 On defense, his pop time to second base at catcher of 1.88 seconds was tied for fourth-best in major league baseball, behind Patrick Bailey, Korey Lee, and his teammate Realmuto, of all catchers with 20 or more attempts.

-In 2025, Stubbs was optioned to the Triple-A Lehigh Valley IronPigs to begin the season, in a decision that president of baseball operations Dave Dombrowski admitted was motivated by roster construction issues; Stubbs did not have to be exposed to waivers in order to be optioned, whereas fellow catcher Rafael Marchán was out of options.
+The Phillies optioned Stubbs to the Triple-A Lehigh Valley IronPigs to begin the 2025 season, in a decision that president of baseball operations Dave Dombrowski admitted was motivated by roster construction issues; Stubbs did not have to be exposed to waivers in order to be optioned, whereas fellow catcher Rafael Marchán was out of options.

+On March 25, 2026, Stubbs was designated for assignment by the Phillies.
+He cleared waivers and was sent outright to Triple-A Lehigh Valley on March 28.
+The Phillies promoted Stubbs back to the major leagues following an injury to Realmuto on April 22.

+On May 4, 2026 against the Miami Marlins, Stubbs threw out two runners attempting to steal a base in the same game for the first time in his career.

 Team Israel

 Stubbs played for Team Israel in the 2023 World Baseball Classic in Miami.
-During Israel's first game, Stubbs hit a game-winning two-run ground rule double in the 8th inning against Team Nicaragua.

-On June 26th 2025, Stubbs announced he would again play for Team Israel in the 2026 World Baseball Classic.
+During Israel's first game, Stubbs hit a game-winning two-run ground rule double in the eighth inning against Team Nicaragua.
+Stubbs again played for Team Israel in the 2026 World Baseball Classic.